mattpe/wbma/docs/w4-upload.md

     - accept only media files to file input
 1. Add a button to HomePage to navigate to UploadPage ([navCtrl.push](https://ionicframework.com/docs/v3/api/navigation/NavController/))
 1. When uploading a file to the API, you need to send [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData/Using_FormData_Objects)
     - in previous exercise you got field values with ngModel.
-When sending a file, you need to use $event (event object)
+When sending a file, you need to use $event (event object) and [FileReader](https://cordova.apache.org/docs/en/3.1.0/cordova/file/filereader/filereader.html)
-    - in upload.ts create a method which is called by (change) event of the input element.
+    - in upload.ts create a method which is called by (change) event of the file input element.
 In the function log event to console to find out how to get the property that has the file.
 Save the value of that property to a variable of type File.
     - create another method to upload the file. create new FormData object, add the file, title and description to the object and send it to the API using MediaProvider.
 Of course you need to create a new method to MediaProvider.
     - Add [LoadingController](https://ionicframework.com/docs/v3/api/components/loading/LoadingController/) to show a spinner
     - After image is uploaded go back to HomePage ([navCtrl.pop](https://ionicframework.com/docs/v3/api/navigation/NavController/))